cicalese/docker-wikifarm/README.md

 ### config

 This directory contains files that can be edited before the wiki farm is built to specify the configuration.
-They include:
+Currently there is a single config file:

 1. `variables.env`: environment variables that will be used in the containers
-1. `Config.php`: MediaWiki configuration

 ### volumes

-This directory contains volumes that are shared between the host and the wikifarm container.
+This directory contains volumes that are shared between the host and the wiki farm container.
 They include:

-1. `config`: MediaWiki configuration files, including `Config.php`, which is copied from the `config` directory to the `volumes/config` directory by build_wikifarm.sh
-1. `instances`: instance files for the wikis, including configuration, branding (i.e. logo and favicon), and images
+1. `instances`: instance files for the wikis, including per wiki configuration, branding (i.e. logo and favicon), and images
-1. `extensions`: the extensions directory, allowing management of extensions on the host
 1. `backups`: wiki SQL dumps created by the `backup_wiki_database.sh` script
+1. `mediawiki`: wiki configuration per MediaWiki version

+The `mediawiki` directory listed above will contain one directory for each MediaWiki version that has been built.
+Those subdirectories will in turn each contain the following subdirectories:
+1. `config`: MediaWiki configuration files, including `Config.php`, which contains basic configuration for the wiki farm and can be edited to tweak the wiki farm configuration.
+In addition, WikiFarmExtensions.php and WikiFarmSkins.php can be edited to enable extensions and skins for all wikis on the wiki farm.
+1. `extensions`: the extensions directory containing the downloaded code of the installed extensions
+1. `skins`: the skins directory containing the downloaded code of the installed skins

 ### wikifarm

-This directory contains the files that are necessary to build the wikifarm container.
+This directory contains the files that are necessary to build the wiki farm container.

-## Building the wikifarm
+## Building the wiki farm

-To build the wikifarm, do the following:
+To build the wiki farm, do the following:

 1. Edit the files in the `config` directory at the top level of the repository.
 Especially change the passwords in `config/variables.env`.